Ways to Give

-The Ann Arbor Symphony Orchestra’s audience has come to expect and demand the highest-quality music offered by talented musicians, aptly led by Music Director Arie Lipsky.
+The Ann Arbor Symphony Orchestra’s audience has come to expect and demand the highest-quality music offered by the region’s most accomplished musicians.
 Through the Musician Chair Sponsorship Program, contributors endorse the quality of A2SO musicians.

 Approximately 1/3 of the A2SO’s $1.3M budget pays musician’s salaries and benefits.
 In part, these dollars come through our dedicated chair sponsors and chair endowments.
 You too can help the A2SO attract and retain the best players, ensuring the Ann Arbor Symphony Orchestra’s continued artistic growth and regional stature.